TevinDeale/Fortune-Teller/README.md

 # Fortune-Teller
-Javascript program that returns a fortune for the user.
+Javascript program that returns a fortune for the user in the command line.

 example output: